-Join our community of artists and makers and spend your summer building a portfolio of new and exciting artwork!
-In line with the School of the Museum of Fine Arts at Tufts University's (SMFA at Tufts) approach to interdisciplinary art making, the goal of the Pre-College Summer Studio Art Intensive program is to coach students through creating conceptually sophisticated artwork.
+Join our community of artists and makers, and spend your summer building a portfolio of new and exciting artwork!
+Engage with SMFA at Tufts’ interdisciplinary approach to art making and create conceptually sophisticated artwork.
 As you learn to work with new materials and deepen your understanding of familiar mediums, you will make connections to bigger ideas.

-Over the course of the program, you will participate in foundations classes that will blur the lines between disciplines.
-Taught by a team of qualified artists and educators, these classes will include instruction to technical skills such as drawing, painting, sculpture, and digital media.
-As you work on open-ended projects, you will build a portfolio of materially complex, intentional works of art.
+Over the course of the program, you will participate in virtual foundations classes that will blur the lines between disciplines.
+Taught by a team of qualified artists and educators, these classes will include instruction to technical skills such as drawing, painting, sculpture, and digital media; allowing you to build a portfolio of materially complex, intentional works of art.

-In tandem with these foundations classes, additional programming including group critiques lead by instructors and visiting artists; field trips to local museums and galleries; and a Critical Studies class that will focus on analysis and the contextualization of art within the real world, will support you in thinking deeply about what it means to make art.
+Virtual group critiques lead by instructors, virtual field trips to local museums and galleries, and an artist statement workshop will facilitate analysis and contextualization of art within the real world, encouraging you to think deeply about what it means to make art!

 - Expand your art practice with the introduction of new materials and ideas

-- Refine your approach to making art and create in your own studio space
+- Refine your approach to making art and renew your creativity

 Not for you?
 Check out one of our other programs.